 Why Justice in Every Breath?

-Every day, we see examples of the living breath being taken from people in communities of color.
+Every day, we see examples of the living breath being taken from people of color.
 This is not the equitable and just legacy we want to leave for our children.
 As mothers, it’s our job to teach, lead, and promise better for the next generation.
 For this reason, we

-- VOW to stand against environmental racism;
+- VOW to stand against systemic racism;

 - VOW to stand with communities disproportionately affected by climate change and air pollution; and